£50 per person. This covers your coach journey and guided tour.

 Others interpret the Sheela-na-Gigs as cautionary figures meant to warn of lust and sin—yet their boldness suggests something far more complex.
 Their very existence resists simple explanation, holding space for paradox: erotic yet protective, grotesque yet empowering, marginal yet central to the buildings that house them.

-Throughout the day, we will visit several notable Sheela sites, share insights into their varied interpretations, and reflect on why these figures continue to resonate so deeply today.
+Throughout the day, we will visit a maximum of four Sheela-na-gig sites, share insights into their varied interpretations, and reflect on why these figures continue to resonate so deeply today.
 Expect gentle walking, periods of quiet contemplation, and opportunities for group discussion as we honour these powerful, mysterious guardians of the past.
+Please note that there will be a fair amount of time spent on the coach getting between sites.
+There will be optional activities and opportunities to deepen and expand on the experiences during these journey times.

 Step into their presence—and let the Sheelas speak in their own timeless way.